 Goal (2030): Avoid 30% of our projected water use

-We are currently tracking our water use for two buildings: The Mastercraft and Ashton buildings.
+We are currently tracking our water use for two buildings: The Mastercraft and the Ashton building.
 The graph above shows total water use for both buildings starting at their baseline and tracking per year.
-As of September 2022, our two buildings used 1,721,148 gallons of water over the previous 12 months which is 30,668 gallons less than the baseline.
+As of July 2023, our two buildings used 1,789,216 gallons of water over the previous 12 months.

 Water consumption in the neighborhood is measured for both indoor and outdoor spaces.
 To motivate our water conservation efforts, we asked ourselves: If Millwork Commons were to use only the water that fell within the neighborhood’s boundaries, how much water would we have access to?
 In response to this question, the neighborhood calculated a theoretical water budget based on annual rainfall in Omaha.